Last-Order/Minyami/readme.md

 A: You can use `--proxy` to set proxy server for Minyami.
 HTTP/SOCKS5 proxy are supported.
 Or you can use environment variables `HTTP_PROXY`/`HTTPS_PROXY`/`ALL_PROXY` to provide proxy configuration for Minyami.

+Q: How to set temporary file location.

+A: You can use environment variables to set the directory of temporary files.
+See [Issue #80](https://github.com/Last-Order/Minyami/issues/80#issuecomment-869132412).

 ## Use as a library (3.1.0+)

 ```TypeScript